britton-jb/sentinel/README.md

 I do my best to follow [semantic versioning](http://semver.org/) with this repo.

-This will likely be going through some serious changes, and was likley incremented to 1.0.0 prematurely.
-Part of why the semantic versioning is important.
-I currently utilize Sentinel, but would say that you should handle it with care, especially the HTML section, as noted below.

 Suggestions?
 See the `Contributing/Want something new?` section.

 ## Installation